laurenmck/CuriosityModeling/README.md

 ![Forgeex](forge_ex.jpg)

 #### Run Statements
-There are three run statements, each which model a unique aspect of our Rummikub game.
+There are five run statements, each which model a unique aspect of our Rummikub game.

 ###### Run Statement 1
 Run statement #1 finds a scenario for which there is a wellformed, balanced board that for some min value requirement player A can play a hand and player B cannot.